enzonotario/vitepress-openapi/docs/components/oa-spec-playground.md

 # OASpecPlayground Component

-The `OASpecPlayground` component renders a dedicated Playground view for an OpenAPI spec: a navigation sidebar on the left and the currently selected operation Playground on the right.
+The `OASpecPlayground` component renders a dedicated Playground view for an OpenAPI spec.
+Operation navigation comes from your VitePress sidebar; the component renders the currently selected operation Playground in the main content area.

 It is designed for “API explorer” pages where users focus on trying operations one at a time instead of reading the full spec document.